 A car crash can bring all sorts of unanticipated expenses.
 Besides the cost of repairing or replacing your vehicle, you may need money for a rental car and lost wages.
 If you are injured, you may also need medical care, which can quickly add up.

-There’s likely to be long-term effects as well.
+There are likely to be long-term effects as well.
 You may be entitled to damages for pain and suffering.
-You may even have the loss of affection or companionship.
+You may even have a loss of affection or companionship.
 In the worst case, you may be seeking a claim for wrongful death.

 A qualified Georgia auto accident lawyer, auto accident attorney, or personal injury lawyer can advise you on your best recourse should you need to seek damages from a negligent driver.

 The state of Georgia places several limitations on car accident claims.

 Georgia does not place a cap on compensatory damage.
 Compensatory damage awards are for damages or injuries caused by another person’s negligence or unlawful conduct.

 Punitive damages, however, are capped at $250,000 in Georgia, with a few exceptions, including product liability, intentional acts, and DUI.
 The assessment of punitive damages serves as punishment for the defendant and acts as a potential deterrent.

 The state also imposes a statute of limitations or a deadline by which to file a lawsuit.
 If you are seeking compensation for your injuries, you have two years from the date of a Georgia auto accident law or car accident to file your claim.